Azaijah/Data-Science-Career-Notes/Data Science/Statistics/Hypothesis testing.md

 ### Types of Tests

-- **Z-Tests**: Appropriate for comparing a sample mean to a population mean or comparing the means of two populations, when the population variances are known and the sample size is large ($n > 30$).
+- [[Z-Test|Z-Tests]]: Appropriate for comparing a sample mean to a population mean or comparing the means of two populations, when the population variances are known and the sample size is large ($n > 30$).
 Also used for comparing proportions.
-Works with [[Normal Distribution|normal distributions]]
+Works with [[Z-distribution (standard normal distribution)|Z-distributions]]

-- **t-Tests**: Suitable for comparing means between two groups (independent or paired samples) or comparing a single group mean to a population mean, especially when the sample size is small ($n \leq 30$) and the population variance is unknown.
+- [[T-Test|T-tests]]: Suitable for comparing means between two groups (independent or paired samples) or comparing a single group mean to a population mean, especially when the sample size is small ($n \leq 30$) and the population variance is unknown.
 Works with [[T-Distribution|t-distributions]]

 - **ANOVA (Analysis of Variance)**: Used to compare means across three or more groups to determine if there's a significant difference.
 It's ideal when you're examining the effect of one or more categorical independent variables on a continuous dependent variable.